What are mailing lists all about, and how does it work?

 Where to place your signup boxes?

 Ideally you put the signup form or a link to the signup form on every page of your website, not just the homepage because it will increase your chances of getting conversions.
-Everything you need to know about newsletter signup boxes on your coaching website is this blog post: How to increase conversion rates with signup boxes (including a FB Live video) and in my signup box course.
+Everything you need to know about newsletter signup boxes on your coaching website is this blog post: How to increase conversion rates with signup boxes (including a FB Live video) and in my Newsletter & Signup Box Course.

 You can also collect email addresses through your social media networks.
-You can do this by placing links to a page with your email signup form on all social media sites you own, and promoting your freebie offer in your social posts.
-Facebook allows application plug-ins for example.
+You can do this by setting up a separate page on your website with your signup form, and add the link to that page on all social media sites you own, including promoting your freebie offer in your social posts regularly.

 Besides from the online way of collecting email addresses, don’t forget to get email addresses from people you meet in person!
 When you attend networking events or meet people for appointments, ask potential clients if they have interest in joining your email list 🙂